 Research from leading fitness educators The Training Room has shown more people are seeking the advice and support of personal trainers to help manage mental health issues.
 More than 55% of personal trainers (PTs) questioned reported that they are seeing more and more clients approach them with mental health concerns and worries, which they say are largely caused by work related stress and financial concerns.

-The straw-poll survey, which was carried out amongst The Training Room graduates showed that PTs are also having to work longer hours and spend more time counselling clients.
+The straw-poll survey, which was carried out amongst The Training Room graduates showed that personal trainers are also having to work longer hours and spend more time counselling clients.
 78% report that they spend up to five hours a week responding to clients’ messages and giving them help and advice outside of their paid for one to one sessions.

 Greg Slade, Head of Health and Fitness at The Training Room said: “The fitness industry is becoming much more diverse, with a strong shift towards overall wellness and this feedback from our graduates shows just that.
-The implications for PTs and gym operators are interesting and will require PTs to demonstrate greater levels of emotional intelligence and empathy for their clients.”
+The implications for personal trainers and gym operators are interesting and will require PTs to demonstrate greater levels of emotional intelligence and empathy for their clients.”

-PTs in the fitness sector seem to have a positive outlook, with 75% of them wanting to remain working in the sector for the foreseeable future and 73% agreeing that the roles are living up to expectation.
+personal trainers in the fitness sector seem to have a positive outlook, with 75% of them wanting to remain working in the sector for the foreseeable future and 73% agreeing that the roles are living up to expectation.